Best Legal Billing Software (2026): A Bookkeeper's Ranking

 • Some platforms include trust accounting natively (Clio, CosmoLex, TimeSolv) while others offer it as an add-on (MyCase accounting add-on at $39/month) or require a separate accounting system (LeanLaw builds trust accounting inside QuickBooks Online).
 The depth of trust accounting features varies significantly by platform and plan tier.
 Verify that the plan you are considering includes three-way reconciliation and client-level trust ledgers before committing.

 • LEDES (Legal Electronic Data Exchange Standard) is a standardized billing format required by insurance companies and many corporate legal departments.
-If your firm does insurance defense work, you need LEDES-capable billing software.
-Clio, LeanLaw (Pro plan), and TimeSolv support LEDES natively.
-MyCase, LawPay, and Smokeball do not.
+If your firm handles insurance defense, corporate matters, or any work where the client requires LEDES-formatted invoices, your billing software must export LEDES.
+Clio, CosmoLex, Smokeball, Bill4Time, PCLaw, and Time59 support LEDES.
+Many simpler platforms do not.

 • The most common setup is Clio Manage for practice management and billing paired with QuickBooks Online for the general ledger.
 Your bookkeeper works in both systems and reconciles between them monthly.
 CosmoLex is the alternative for firms that want billing, trust accounting, and general ledger accounting in one platform without QuickBooks.
 LeanLaw takes a third approach by building legal billing and trust accounting directly inside QuickBooks Online, so the bookkeeper works in one system.
 The right setup depends on your trust transaction volume and how many systems you want your bookkeeper maintaining.
 Higher volume means more reconciliation work, which favors single-system platforms like CosmoLex or Clio with Clio Accounting over two-system setups that require manual sync verification.